mray-99/tcmggroup6site/index.md

 ![bio](https://user-images.githubusercontent.com/89879388/133159427-2747581a-a20d-44bb-84ac-6659754da8b5.jpeg)

 ## Marco Baeza
-Howdy this is Marco I am Technology Management major.
-I am from San Antonio, Tx.
+Howdy!
+My name is Marco Baeza and I am a Technology Management student from San Antonio, TX.
+I enjoy watching sports such as football, basketball, baseball, and soccer.
+Whenever I have free time I like to go on hikes, go to music festivals, travel, and play basketball.
+Speaking of basketball I actually tore my ACL playing basketball, which was not fun.
+I also like to cook.
+You can’t go wrong with some tacos.
+My favorite place to go in the summer is Chicago.
+Here is a picture of me there.

 ## Mason Ray
 Howdy!
 My name is Mason Ray and I am a technology management major from Houston, TX.
 I enjoy long hikes and drinking on the beach.
 When I have some free time in my week, I play video games, cook, and listen to music.
 My favorite artist currently is Silverstein but my favorite song of all time is "My name is" by eminem.
 I would say that my favorite type of food would be sushi and my favorite type of drink is water.
 An interesting fact about me is that I have never broken a bone but I have gotten many stitches.
 If I won the lottery tomorrow, I would pay off all of my parents debts, my debts, buys some land in the rocky mountains and build a homestead.
 If I could travel anywhere in the world, I would vist Iceland.